Lesson 2: Resume Structure and Formatting

 PRO TIP:

-If you’re not sure, this is where using a Resume Outline comes in handy.
+If you’re not sure, this is where using a resume outline (like the one below) comes in handy.
 It lets you get your details down on paper without the pressure of finalizing the document.

 You can jot down your work history, skills, and achievements, allowing you to brainstorm and organize your thoughts freely.
 You can experiment with the formatting later.